egis/github-pullrequests-merge-helper/README.md

   github-pullrequests-merge-helper git@github.com:artemv/generator-ruby-starter-kit.git --pattern="Update\s.+\sto\sversion" --ci-context="continuous-integration"
 ```
 Here, ci-context is for Travis.
 Default is 'ci', that's for CircleCI.
 Pattern param is optional.

+## Limitations
+It only shows diff for single file from single commit of the PR (just enough for semantic-dependents-updates-github use case).

 ## License